walnuthq/madara-docs/docs/quickstart/use_appchain.md

   * Use Appchain version of Eth to pay for transaction fees.
 * Function name
   * Used value: `increase`
-  * This is function name we are calling inside the example smart contract.
+  * This is the name of the function we are calling inside the example smart contract.
 * Function arguments
   * Used value: `3`
-  * These are the arguments we are passing to the function.
+  * This is the argument we are passing to the function.
 We pass *3* because we want to increment the counter by three.

 The full command is: